Richard-ZH-Yang/Werewolf/README.md

 The role of Sheriff will be elected on the first night before the announcement of the night before the death.
 Players participating in the election will take turns to speak, and then players who have not run for Sheriff will vote for the Sheriff.
 The sheriff can arrange the order of speaking in the following day (police left/right: one player from the sheriff's left/right speaks clockwise/counterclockwise) and has the right to return the vote.
 In the exile referendum, the sheriff's vote is counted as 1.5 votes.
 The sheriff who is eliminated in any way can choose to hand over or tear up the badge.

-#### Werewolf Camp
+#### Wolf Camp
-`Werewolf`:
+`Wolf`:
 Night can open his eyes to meet his teammates and discuss tactics and choose the target to kill.
 Werewolves can choose not to kill any players that night or kill themselves.
 Mixed into the village during the day to confuse good people.
-The werewolf can choose to announce the character card self-elimination at any time during the day and force it to enter the night phase and leave the field at the end of the night phase.
+The wolf can choose to announce the character card self-elimination at any time during the day and force it to enter the night phase and leave the field at the end of the night phase.

 #### Human Camp
 `Civilian`:
-No special skills, eyes closed throughout the night phase, and players who are suspected of being a werewolf are voted to exile through the information obtained during the day phase
+No special skills, eyes closed throughout the night phase, and players who are suspected of being a wolf are voted to exile through the information obtained during the day phase

 `Prophet`:
 A priestly character.
 You can check the faction of a surviving player every night, and report information to good people by speaking during the day

 `Witch`:
 A priestly character.
 Have a bottle of antidote and a bottle of poison.
-When the antidote is not used, you can know who the werewolf killed and decide whether to save the player.
+When the antidote is not used, you can know who the wolf killed and decide whether to save the player.
 However, the antidote cannot be used to save oneself at all times.
 The witch can also use the information obtained during the day to poison the suspected object, and the object cannot use the skills after death.
 Antidote and poison cannot be used on the same night.

 `Hunter`:
 A priestly role.
 In addition to being poisoned, when you are eliminated in any other way, you can announce the character card to activate skills and shoot a player away, or you can choose to suppress the gun and not activate skills.